fbpx

 Benin's Family Planning Budget Commitments

-Benin’s Performance on the FY 2020 FP Budget Scorecard
+Benin’s Performance on the FY 2021 FP Budget Scorecard

-Recommendations to strengthen government ownership of Benin’s FP and to improve the transparency of FP budget data include:
+Recommendations to strengthen government ownership of Benin’s FP programs and to improve the transparency of FP budget data include:

 Other Country Scorecards